Sakthivel-ml/Sales-Data-Analysis-SQL/README.md

 GROUP BY Year_Cal, Month_Cal
 ORDER BY Year_Cal, Month_Cal;
 ```
-# Sales by Product Category
+## Sales by Product Category

-**This query sums the total sales per product category:**
+Purpose: Shows the total sales for each product category.
 ```sql
 SELECT
     Product_Category AS Products,